7 Berlin Wall murals — and how to actually look at them

 2. Cartoon heads

-These bright, cartoon-like heads adorn the wall thanks to the world-renowned artist Thierry Noir.
-Noir was the first person to start painting on the Wall, back in 1984.
+The Story: Thierry Noir was the first person to start painting on the Wall, back in 1984.
 At the time, he was putting his freedom and even his life at serious risk by painting on it, as the border area belonged to the GDR, and any image on the wall was considered illegal.
 He had to paint quickly, before the border patrol spotted him.

 Over the course of five years, he managed to cover 5 km of the Wall with his drawings, marking the beginning of a creative process that continues to this day.
 Noir’s work is characterised by his signature style – bright, ‘cartoonish’ colours and characters.
 Thierry draws inspiration for his pop art-style works from the art of Pablo Picasso and Joan Miró, Jean-Michel Basquiat and Keith Haring.